cameronsampson/xcuitest-example/README.md

 We have already completed the desired functionality for TweetMD.
 Your job is to fix some broken code that failing tests should reveal, write a few more additional tests, and wire the project up to CI.

-### Getting Set Up
-1. **FORK** this repository onto your personal GitHub account
-2. Clone your fork: `git clone git@github.com:[your_github_username]/dox_automation_assignment_ios.git`
-3. Create a branch named with the following format: `firstName_lastName`.
-Use this branch for all of your changes
-4. Ensure you have the ruby version specified in `.ruby-version` installed.
-You're free to use the ruby version manager of your choice, but [rbenv](https://github.com/rbenv/rbenv#homebrew-on-macos) is recommended
-5. Run `gem update --system && gem install bundler`
-6. Run `bundle install`
-4. Open TweetMD.xcworkspace

-### Submission Instructions
-1. Complete all tasks and create a pull-request pointing at ****YOUR**** fork with your changes.
-When creating the pull request, make sure you change the base repository to your own fork's master.
-2. In the settings of your fork, add `@TheMetalCode` and `@NoHesHere` as collaborators
-3. On your pull request, add `@TheMetalCode` and `@NoHesHere` as reviewers
-4. If you'd like to include comments to explain your thought process, feel free to do so within the code or in your PR

-### What to Expect after you Submit
-Our team will be notified and we'll review the submission within 3 days.
-Among other things, we'll be checking for:
-* Ability to fully meet the requirements of each task as specified
-* Well-architected, robust, and maintainable code
-* Expertise with iOS test automation and CI
-* Ability to interpret and leverage existing code and documentation

-We know your time is valuable and appreciate you taking the time to complete this assignment!

 # Tasks

 ### Task 1